What exciting career opportunities await you at CDC?Learn more about this agency

 - Cover Letter, optional

-- College Transcript(s), if applicable
+- College Transcript(s), if qualifying based on education

 - Veterans' Preference documentation, if applicable (e.g., DD-214 Member Copy 4 showing type of discharge/character of service, SF-15 Form and related documentation, VA letter, etc.)